composer/composer/doc/02-libraries.md

 If you do not want to commit the lock file and you are using git, add it to the `.gitignore`.

+## Light-weight distribution packages

+Including the tests and other useless information like .travis.yml in distributed packages is not a good idea.

+Portable-per-project-configuration `.gitattributes` file is a git specific file like `.gitignore` also living at the root directory of your library.
+Moreover it overrides local and global configuration (`.git/config` and `~/.gitconfig` respectively) when present and tracked by git.

+Use `.gitattributes` to prevent unwanted files from bloating the zip distribution packages.

+    // .gitattributes
+    Tests/ export-ignore
+    phpunit.xml.dist export-ignore
+    Resources/doc/ export-ignore
+    .travis.yml export-ignore

+Test it by inspecting the zip file generated manually:

+    git archive branchName --format zip -o file.zip

+> **Note:** files would be still tracked by git just not included in the distribution.

 ## Publishing to a VCS

 Once you have a vcs repository (version control system, e.g. git) containing a